 More often than not, tuna salad is made with a heavy mayo and hard-boiled egg.
-While I admit to enjoying that version, I fell in love with this recipe at first bite.
-With flaky, white albacore tuna, briny capers, rich kalamata olives, and crisp veggies, this tuna salad will make you rethink your old favorite, too.
+While I admit to enjoying that version, I fell in love with this Mediterranean tuna salad recipe at first bite.
+This Mediterranean Tuna Salad is made with flaky, white albacore tuna, briny capers, rich kalamata olives, and crisp veggies, this tuna salad will make you rethink your old favorite, too.
 The dressing is simply lemon juice, Dijon, and olive oil, so it’s much healthier than the traditional mayonnaise-based dressing.

 Here’s what you’ll need: